qtlmovie/qtlmovie/sourceforge/README.txt

 The various steps in the release process of a new version of QtlMovie are:

+- Check that all translations are up-to-date for any new text in the application.
+  On a Windows system, execute build\QtLinguist.ps1 to edit the translations.
+- Check that any new feature is properly documented in help/qtlmovie-user.html and any translation in help/qtlmovie-user_*.html files.
 - On a Windows system, execute build\build-installer.ps1.
 It builds the Win32 and Win64 installers and the source and wintools archives.
 - Execute either build\build-doc.ps1 (Windows) or build/build-doc.sh (Linux).